WandererInLife/WandererInLife/README.md

 # `❀˖° BRIDGET'S COVE ❀˖°`

 𓂃.
 HELLO!
 I'm Bridget or Wanderer for my fellow Ponytowners!!!
-I'm usually in the Transformers or Hazbin Hotel Area - or you'll find me around the bakery or docks.
+I'm usually in the Transformers or Hazbin Hotel Area - or you'll find me around the Bakery or Docks.
 Usually I either stay put in one spot with my friends or I'm wandering the map.
 I tend to walk around a lot in game when I'm aimless.
 C+H available most of the time !!!
 I love making friends but can be quite awkward at first - usually Im in one of my ocs skins because I LOVE making ocs.
 Sometimes I can yap a lot or be very quiet - usually when I'm tired.
 Below are some things you should know about me!

 ﹌﹌﹌﹌﹌